 How To Make Crispy Fried Noodles

-For this wombok coleslaw recipe, I decided to make my own crispy fried noodles because I had fresh egg noodles in my fridge at the time.
+For this wombok slaw recipe, I decided to make my own crispy fried noodles because I had fresh egg noodles in my fridge at the time.
 Plus the satisfaction of having your own crispy noodles is quite rewarding.
 However, you can easily purchase pre-made fried noodles at the supermarket which works well too.

 Fresh egg noodles are commonly found in Asian grocery stores and possibly in some larger supermarkets in the cold fridge section.
 They often come in a packet with 4 or 9 tightly rolled portions.